-We catch up with our Rising Star 2016 programmers Rachel Cabot and Oli Shannon-Lepper to see how they’re getting on with their 3-month internship at Boss Alien in Brighton.
+We catch up with our Rising Star 2016 programmers Rachel Cabot and Oli Shannon-Lepper to see how they’re getting on with their 3-month placements as Boss Alien interns in Brighton.

 Have you been enjoying your internship?

 Rachel: Yeah it’s been really good so far!

 Oli: It’s been the best experience for me – I’ve really enjoyed it!
 Boss Alien has such an easy-going, family-like atmosphere.
 We also get free food and parties, which is always a bonus!
 They’re giving me big tasks to work on, so it’s a great experience.

 Has it been quite different working in a studio than you imagined it to be?

 Rachel: It’s pretty much what I expected, but it’s such a buzz working here and it’s so fun.

 Oli: I’ve been working on bug fixes and push notifications as well as mobile specific features, including C#, Unity and Java.
 It’s great working here because you get involved with different programming languages.

 Rachel: I’ve been developing and designing parts of their new IP essentially.
 I’m kind of working specifically in the UI space right now.
 I’ve been learning a lot, and I’ve been learning the ways of the studio.

 What are your plans for the future, after you graduate from university?